|

 Developing Imagery skills

-The aim of this page is to help you develop your imagery
+This page aims to help you develop your imagery

 (visualisation) skills.
 We will look at the elements of imagery development and

-the creation of scripts to help in developing your imagery skills.
+the creation of scripts to improve your imagery skills.

 Imagery Categories